3rd COVID-19 doses

 People are now able to receive their third dose of the COVID-19 vaccine.
 There is a bit of a distinction of 2 different eligibility criteria, and I will outline them below

 3rd dose of your primary course for immunocompromised people

-If you have a condition that qualifies you for a 3rd primary dose, then you can receive this 2 months following your second dose of your COVID-19 vaccine.
-If you have received Astrazeneca, Pfizer or Moderna – an mRNA vaccine is preferred as your 3rd dose – and this would be Pfizer in general practices.
+If you have a condition that qualifies you for a 3rd primary dose, then you can receive this 2-month following your second dose of your COVID-19 vaccine.
+If you have received AstraZeneca, Pfizer or Moderna – an mRNA vaccine is preferred as your 3rd dose – and this would be Pfizer in general practices.

-Astrazeneca can be used as your 3rd dose if you have received Astrazeneca for your first 2 doses and you prefer this, or if you had a significant adverse reaction after your mRNA vaccines (anaphylaxis, myocarditis, etc).
-For clarity sake we will call this your 3rd dose and not a booster as in immunocomprimised patients 3 doses is now considered a full course (though for certificate and medicare purposes 2 are all you need to be considered fully immunised).
+AstraZeneca can be used as your 3rd dose if you have received AstraZeneca for your first 2 doses and you prefer this, or if you had a significant adverse reaction after your mRNA vaccines (anaphylaxis, myocarditis, etc).
+For clarity’s sake we will call this your 3rd dose and not a booster as in immunocompromised patients 3 doses is now considered a full course (though for certificate and Medicare purposes 2 are all you need to be considered fully immunised).

 Booster doses for people who are not severely immunocompromised

 If you do not fall in the above category but are aged 18 and over – then you are eligible for your BOOSTER dose 5 months after you have had your 2nd dose.
 Check on your COVID-19 vaccine certificate when you had your 2nd dose.